-Est. 2010 219.
+Est. 2010 217.
 Verona Area International School

-Amanda Zanchetti-Mayo 5830 Devoro Road Fitchburg, WI 53711 (608) 845-4293 amanda.mayo@verona.k12.wi.us

-Grade Levels: KG-05

-A dedicated group of parents have founded a new charter: the Verona Area International School (VAIS).
+Barbara Drake 5830 Devoro Road Fitchburg, WI 53711 (608) 845-4024 drakeb@verona.k12.wi.us Grade Levels: KG-05 A dedicated group of parents have founded a new charter: the Verona Area International School (VAIS).
 The vision of the school is to educate children from grade levels KG-05 in two languages simultaneously; while developing global competency to prepare them to work and solve problems in tomorrow's rapidly evolving and increasingly interconnected world.
 The Asia Society Partnership for Global Learning defines globally competent students as students who (1) investigate the world beyond their immediate environment, (2) recognize their own and others perspectives, (3) communicate their ideas effectively with a diverse audience, and (4) translate their ideas and findings into appropriate actions to improve conditions.

 A key element of the school will be delivering a half-day each of content-based instruction (immersion) in Mandarin Chinese and English.
 This format will not only allow the powerful connection between languages and brain development to enhance student achievement, but will also drive competency in both Eastern and Western cultures.
 This is important, as true global competency includes the ability to function outside one's culture of origin.
-In an age of multicultural societies, early second language exposure and global studies gives children insights into other cultures in a manner that no other discipline is able to do.

-Viroqua Area School District CESA 04 Robert Knadle 115 North Education Avenue (608) 637-1181 www.virogua.k12.wi.us
+Viroqua Area School District CESA 04 Robert Knadle 115 North Education Avenue (608) 637-1181 www.viroqua.k12.wi.us